 Falling Walls Lab is an international forum for the next generation of early-career innovators, trailblazers, creators, and visionaries.
 Its aim is to promote exceptional ideas and connect promising scientists and entrepreneurs from all fields on a global level.
-Participants, also known as Labsters, are given the opportunity to present their research, business model, or initiative to peers, a high-calibre jury of experts from academia and business, and the general public – in just 3 minutes.
+Participants, also known as Labsters, are given the opportunity to present their research, business model, or initiative to peers, a high-calibre jury of experts from academia and business, and the general public.

 The Falling Walls Lab is organised by the Falling Walls Foundation and generously funded by the German Federal Ministry of Education and Research, the Berlin-Senate, Bayer Foundations, Google, Huawei, and Sartorius.
 It is supported by the Federal Foreign Office of Germany and the German Academic Exchange Service (DAAD).